-- The organisation of the school positively supports the maintaining of a caring community which promotes tolerance, mutual respect, courtesy, thoughtfulness and kindness. - The school seeks to ensure a high degree of collective vigilance in order to minimise opportunities for bullying. - Members of the school community should be aware of the types and causes of bullying; signs of bullying; and established procedures for dealing with incidents of bullying. - Established procedures are followed where the school has been alerted to possible bullying incidents. - The school seeks to create and maintain a climate where pupils, parents and staff feel confident that any complaints of bullying are taken seriously. - The school seeks to ensure that any complaints of bullying are dealt with promptly, consistently, sensitively and, where possible, discreetly. - The school records details of bullying using appropriate MIS. - Parents are made aware of the school's anti-bullying policy. - A close working partnership between home and school is encouraged in the prevention, detection and elimination of bullying. - The school provides support and counselling for both the pupil experiencing bullying behaviour and the child who is displaying bullying behaviour.
+- The organisation of the school positively supports the maintaining of a caring community which promotes tolerance, mutual respect, courtesy, thoughtfulness and kindness. - The school seeks to ensure a high degree of collective vigilance in order to minimise opportunities for bullying involving a registered pupil at the school on the premises of the school during the school day, while travelling to or from school during the school term, while the pupil is in the charge of a member of staff or while the pupil is receiving educational provision arranged on behalf of the school and provided elsewhere than on the school premises. - Members of the school community should be aware of the types and causes of bullying; signs of bullying; and established procedures for dealing with incidents of bullying. - Established procedures are followed where the school has been alerted to possible bullying incidents. - The school seeks to create and maintain a climate where pupils, parents and staff feel confident that any complaints of bullying are taken seriously. - The school seeks to ensure that any complaints of bullying are dealt with promptly, consistently, sensitively and, where possible, discreetly. - The school records, through Senior Staff and Heads of Year, details of bullying using appropriate Management Information System (MIS) which Ballymena Academy Parents' Handbook refers to motivation, methods and how the incident was addressed.

+- Parents are made aware of the school's anti-bullying policy. - A close working partnership between home and school is encouraged in the prevention, detection and elimination of bullying. - The school provides support and opportunity for counselling of both the pupil experiencing bullying behaviour and the child who is displaying bullying behaviour.

-This policy is part of the wider school approach to safeguarding, through Ballymena Academy Parents' Handbook consultation with pupils, parents and pastoral staff.
+This policy is part of the wider school approach to safeguarding, through consultation with pupils, parents and pastoral staff.